 Move Rugs and Lighting

 Now that you have the seating worked out you can move any rugs or lamps around.
 If you need help deciding what size rug is right for your room, check out this post.
 Try to arrange the rug with the legs of the furniture on the rug, at a minimum.

-Lighting can depend on where you have plugs, but generally it’s best to have a few lights in a room in addition to overhead lighting.
+Lighting can depend on where you have plugs, but generally it’s best to have a three light sources in a room in addition to overhead lighting.

 Since art is something that you may have to fix when you move, save this for last.
 It also make sense because it’s hard to know where your pictures look best until you have the furniture where it goes.

 This is something I’m still working on.
 I didn’t love anything from my old house.
 If you don’t have anything, it doesn’t hurt to wait until you find something that you really love.

 I found these bicycle patents on Etsy for $80.
 My husband is a cyclist so we have lots of bikes.
 This may not be my forever art, but I really like them and they were inexpensive.